amoriello/trust-line/README.md

 If this happens, then the security rely mostly on the strength of the mechanism you use to unlock your phone.
 If you think this scenario may occurs, then you should use a phone identification mechanism that is hard to reproduce if someone is looking, or to guess if someone know you.
-Ex : use digital footprint identification when available.
+Ex : use digital fingerprint identification when available.

 ### What do I need?